Skip to main content

 Level 1: Theory-Based Groupings (4 Groups)

 The concept-mapping exercise (Appendix D) sorted the 18 barrier items into four sub-constructs based on thematic affinity and theoretical grounding in the adoption barriers literature.
-These groups were the starting hypothesis for the factor structure.

 Organizational & Cultural (2 items)